Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study B: Transfer Learning

-where $\ell$ represents a cross-entropy loss indicating agreement with the true label $y_i$, while the L2-penalty on weights $w,V$ encourages their magnitude to \emph{decay} toward zero, and this regularization is thus often referred to as ``weight decay''.
-The key hyperparameters $\alpha \geq 0$, $\beta \geq 0$ encode the strength of the L2 penalty, with higher values yielding simpler representations.
+where $\ell(\cdot)$ is a cross-entropy loss indicating agreement with the true label $y_i$, while the L2-penalty on weights $w,V$ favors magnitudes closer to zero, often referred to as ``weight decay''.
+Hyperparameters $\alpha \geq 0$, $\beta \geq 0$ control the strength of the L2 penalty.